selwynpolit/d9book/book/blocks.md

 Now for the block that users see (also the one that pops up in the block configuration) in `/Users/selwyn/Sites/singer-lando/docroot/modules/custom/quick_pivot/src/Plugin/Block/QuickPivotSubscribeBlock.php`

-We define the block with it's annotation:
+We define the block with its annotation:

 ```PHP
 /**